belobig/tube-scraper/README.md

 ## Functionality
 On the backend, the app uses `express` to serve routes and `mongoose` to interact with a `MongoDB` database.

-On the frontend, the app uses `handlebars` for templating each article and `materialize` as a styling framework.
+On the frontend, the app uses `handlebars` for templating each video and `materialize` as a styling framework.
 The app also uses `jQuery` and `AJAX` to help with making post requests.

 And for webscraping, the app uses the `request` and `cheerio` node packages.
 All webscrapping code can be found in the `controllers.js` file.